Lynn's father interferes, but his plan goes terribly wrong.

 "You want to hit me again?
 Well, get on with it.
-I don't really care, but whatever you do, I'm gonna keep coming back till I've spoken to Lynn."
+I don't really care but whatever you do I'm gonna keep coming back until I've spoken to Lynn."

 "She's back with Mike.
 She doesn't want to go out with an idiot like you."

 My mother had heard my dad shouting and she rushed out to them.
 "Stop it, Martyn.
 Leave the boy alone.
 The neighbours are looking over."
 I realised by my mother's panic that my dad must have got hold of Brian outside the door.

 "You get rid of him then," he said and he walked back into the house.

 "Are you all right, lad?" my mother asked.